Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 Supplier Evaluation System

-Toyoda Gosei has established a supplier evaluation system and presents awards to suppliers who have performed exceptionally with regard to QCD.
+Toyoda Gosei has established a supplier evaluation system and presents awards to suppliers who have performed exceptionally with regard to quality, price, delivery, technology, and the environment.

 The company also seeks to strengthen foundations in tandem with the supply chain.
-One example this is the presentation of certificates of appreciation to suppliers during Supplier Month in December for their ongoing efforts to improve production activities.
+One example this is the presentation of certificates of appreciation to suppliers for their ongoing efforts to improve production activities.

 Support for Suppliers So That We Can Grow Together